SiFTW/MitchellLabWebsite/content/authors/Ielyaas/_index.md

   url: "http://www.bsms.ac.uk"

 # Short bio (displayed in user profile at end of posts)
 bio: Ielyaas trained at the University of Aukland where he worked on models of Calcium signalling in Hepatocytes.
-He joined BSMS to work on studying diffuse large B-cell lymphoma with funding from Leukaemia UK.
+He joined BSMS to work on [studying Diffuse Large B-Cell Lymphoma]({{< ref "/project/primary-dlbcl" >}} "studying Diffuse Large B-Cell Lymphoma") with funding from Leukaemia UK.

 interests:
 - mathematical modelling